Land reform in Scotland: 2003 acts

-SNP Government (2007–present)
+SNP government (2007–present)

-The May 2007 Scottish Parliament election resulted, for the first time, in a Scottish National Party minority government.
-The first term of SNP government was marked by a lack of action on land reform.
-However, following re-election in 2011, this time with a parliamentary majority, land reform returned to the government agenda with the Scottish Government establishing the Land Reform Review Group in 2012 and First Minister Alex Salmond in 2013 announcing a target of seeing 1 million acres of land in community ownership by 2020.
-The Land Reform Review Group was given the task of identifying how land reform would enable rural and urban communities to have a stake in the ownership, governance, management and use of land, assist in the acquisition and management of that land and promote new relationships between land, people, economy and environment in Scotland.
+The May 2007 Scottish Parliament election resulted, for the first time, in a Scottish National Party (SNP) minority government.
+Its first term was marked by a lack of action on land reform.
+However, following re-election in 2011, this time with a parliamentary majority, it returned to the government agenda.
+In 2012, the Scottish Government established the Land Reform Review Group; in 2013, First Minister Alex Salmond announced a target of seeing 1000000 acre of land in community ownership by 2020.
+The Land Reform Review Group was tasked with identifying how land reform would enable rural and urban communities to: have a stake in the ownership, governance, management and use of land; assist in the acquisition and management of that land; and promote new relationships between land, people, economy and environment in Scotland.
 Its final report, published in May 2014, recommended policies to modernise and diversify land ownership in Scotland and encourage sustainable development, some of which would form the basis of the Community Empowerment (Scotland) Act 2015 and Land Reform (Scotland) Act 2016.

-During this period the Land Registration etc. (Scotland) Act 2012 introduced changes to the conveyancing system in Scotland, with the aim of having all land in Scotland registered under the Land Register of Scotland within 10 years.
+During this period the Registration etc. (Scotland) Act 2012 introduced changes to the conveyancing system in Scotland, with the aim of having all land in Scotland registered under the Land Register of Scotland within 10 years.
 Prior to the act, entry of land into the register would be prompted by a sale but other transfers of land would not prompt first entry.
-The act expanded the triggers for first entry to include any transfer of property or the signing of a long lease in order to accelerate the transition from the antiquated deed based Register of Sasines to the modernised map based Land Register.
+The act expanded the triggers for first entry to include any transfer of property or the signing of a long lease in order to accelerate the transition from the antiquated, deed-based Register of Sasines to the modernised, map-based Land Register.